 WDS may be incompatible between different products (even occasionally from the same vendor) since the IEEE 802.11-1999 standard does not define how to construct any such implementations or how stations interact to arrange for exchanging frames of this format.-----From Wikipedia

-- LAN IP of extended router should be different but in the same subnet of the root router;
+- LAN IP of the extended router should be different but in the same subnet of the root router;

 - WDS bridging only requires the WDS setting on either the root router or the extended router.

-Log into the router’s web management page:
+Log in to the router’s web management page:

 Go to Network -> LAN to Modify the LAN IP Address of the router, then click Save.